brendt/stitcher.io/src/content/blog/2022-01-15-its-your-fault.md

 There was a whole debate in the [comment section](https://web.archive.org/web/20100222121715/http://blogs.msdn.com/oldnewthing/archive/2008/09/25/8965129.aspx) on whether Microsoft or the developers — the users of Microsoft's code — messed up.
 After all: the docs explicitly told their users they needed to call that function, so if they didn't follow the rules, they were on their own.

-There were a couple of commenters calling out Microsoft though:
+There were a couple of commentators calling out Microsoft though:

 > Why not instead design the API such that the programmer cannot fail to use it correctly and still have their program compile?